 You need too know immediately what is happening in a database at any given moment.
 Did the database run out of connections?
 Is the database experiencing latency from row locking?
 These are just a few answers you can get from the “Current” workspace which provides a real-time view of database resources and performance.

 Historical Analysis of Database Activity

 Real-time data is good, but you also need historical data to identify trends, spikes and abnormal performance patterns.
 For example, a simple application code change can have a dramatic impact on a database and performance.
 We had an agile customer last year who deployed a code release in production and immediately saw a slowdown in application response time.
 When they drilled into AppDynamics for Java they noticed that one business transaction was now performing 25 SQL queries per execution instead of just two.
 This was the difference between 20,000 and 250,000 executions per minute in the database.
 Obviously when you increase concurrency like this, thee application will experience contention.
 Being able to visually track database resources, time spent, wait states and number of executions over-time is invaluable.

 More About AppDynamics for Databases

-Tuning SQL has never been easier with AppDynamics for Databases.
-Now you can access highly granular SQL performance management data in your production environment, allowing you to respond rapidly to new issues as they arise and to proactively solve problems before they affect your end users.
+Fine tuning SQL has never been effortless with AppDynamics for Databases.
+Now you can gain access to highly granular data of your SQL performance management in your production environment.
+This allows you to respond swiftly to any issues that emerge and proactively resolve problems before they affect your end users.